 Having been in the industry for a while now, we’ve seen what has worked really well for our clients as well as ways of working that have produced poor results.
 In order to maximise your efforts and see success with your employee app, there are a few key things to remember.

 1. Size matters

 When crafting content for mobile, the most important thing to remember is that less is more, every time.
 Not everything that makes sense for the printed newsletter or even the desktop intranet will make sense for your mobile employee app.
 A completely different approach is required – starting with asking the right questions such as “What do our employees want to hear, and what kind of information would they like to receive?”

-It's equally vital to consider the type of mobile phone that your employees are using.
-In South Africa there is still a large sector of the workforce that use feature phones, for which the only way to access their employee info is via a USSD short code.
-Here is a guideline for what's possible for feature phones as well as smart phones:
+It’s equally vital to consider the type of mobile phone that your employees are using.
+In South Africa, there is still a large sector of the workforce that uses feature phones, for which the only way to access their employee info is via a USSD short code.
+Here is a guideline for what’s possible for feature phones as well as smartphones:

 2. Content types

 For smartphone users, videos, images, and content cards are a great tool for engaging employees and helping them to take in as much information as possible.
 The videos and images need to be optimised for mobile, however, meaning that the file sizes need to be small so that they can be downloaded quickly and easily without using much data.